Kanoya Air Field: History

+On December 1, 1950 the National Police Reserve, the predecessor to the Japan Self-Defense Force, established a garrison at Kanoya.The base was initially shared by ground and naval forces, but on November 21, 1955 the entire base came under the control of the Japan Maritime Self-Defense Force.
+It hosted the 1st Air Group, Kanoya Educational Aviation Group, and Kanoya Aircraft Workshop.

 On April 6, 2016 a U-125 airplane operated by the Flight Check Squadron of the Japan Air Self-Defense Force crashed near the base, and all six crew members were killed.
 It had been checking the base's air navigation aid system.

 After some years of discussion it was announced in July 2018 that the base would be used by the US military.
 United States Marine Corps KC-130 aerial tankers will use the base.

 The Kanoya Air Base Museum is located at the base.